akkoro/assemblylift/docs/cli-transpiler.md

 The `boot` step is invoked for each provider prior to the provider's `bind` step.

 > It should be noted that the Gloo _Gateway_ is actually installed on `cast` for the `k8s` provider, so that the
 > CRD's are available to Terraform when planning the K8s manifests.
+There's probably a cleaner way to do that :)

 ### The bind step
-Each `Provider` implements `bind` -- however at the moment the only binding operation is the `terraform apply`, which is executed as the last step of the `bind` command since there is only a singular plan file.
-It may be advantagous to refactor this to a unique plan-per-provider!
+Each `Provider` implements `bind` -- however at the moment the only binding operation is the `terraform apply`. _Apply_ is executed independent of `Context` as the last step of the `bind` command, since there is only a singular plan file.
+It may be worth it (or necessary) to refactor this to a unique plan-per-provider!